Vyral/john-quinn/_posts/2020-01-30-what-to-do-if-you-list-with-the-wrong-agent.md

 ---
 layout: post
-title: What to Do If You List With the Wrong Agent
+title: What to Do if You List With the Wrong Agent
 date: 2020-01-30 23:33:00
 tags:
   - Home Seller Tips